raamsri/dtreetrawl/README.md

                 FIFOs/pipes    : 0
 ```
 #### Parsable terse output

+__For the terse output:__

+Fields appear in the same order as listed.
+Fields that are not applicable are left blank, which leads to adjacent delimiters.

+After each run, a new line is printed after dstat(summary entry) to help differentiate the next run for another root path.

+Units are not attached to the field values in terse output.

+Time values are in UTC as epoch for terse output(local string form for human readable output).

+Sizes are all in bytes.

+File type notation:

+        SOCK  socket
+        LNK   symbolic link
+        REG   regular file
+        BLK   block device
+        DIR   directory
+        CHR   character device
+        FIFO  FIFO/pipes

 `./dtreetrawl --hash -t -c md5 -d ":" -- /home/lab/dtreetrawl ../linux-4.14-rc8`
 ```
 ...